stepzen-dev/examples/README.md

 This is where our quickstart examples of different tooling and stacks in combination with StepZen live.

 Each repository has a README with instructions on how to get started.
+If you get stuck, reach out to us in [Discord](https://discord.com/invite/9k2VdPn2FR) and we'd be happy to help!

 Here's a list of our current examples:
 - [with-airtable-prismjs-axios](https://github.com/stepzen-dev/examples/tree/main/with-airtable-prismjs-axios)